totemo/IratePoultry/README.md

 drop "special tier" custom drops (wishbone, stuffing, cranberry sauce and pumpkin pie).

+Since the hiss of a creeper preparing to explode is suppressed by the disguise plugin, creepers show the villager thundercloud particle above their heads as a warning to players.

 Various custom drops are given when a turkey (disguised mob) is killed.
 These are somewhat configurable, in terms of their drop chance, name and lore.
 Certain custom drops are considered "special" ("high value") and can only be dropped if